sass/dart-sass/CONTRIBUTING.md

-To avoid colossal amounts of duplicated code, we have a few files that are written in an asynchronous style originally and then compiled to their synchronous equivalents using `pub run grinder synchronize`.
+To avoid colossal amounts of duplicated code, we have a few files that are written in an asynchronous style originally and then compiled to their synchronous equivalents using `dart run grinder synchronize`.
 In particular:

 * `lib/src/visitor/async_evaluate.dart` is compiled to
   `lib/src/visitor/evaluate.dart`.
 * `lib/src/async_environment.dart` is compiled to `lib/src/environment.dart`.

-When contributing code to these files, you should make manual changes only to the asynchronous versions and run `pub run grinder` to compile them to their synchronous equivalents.
+When contributing code to these files, you should make manual changes only to the asynchronous versions and run `dart run grinder` to compile them to their synchronous equivalents.

 Note that the `lib/src/callable/async_built_in.dart` and